leo-ger/coin-pocket-escape/README.md

 # Configuration
 You can set the time to wait after the coin is flipped (in ms).
 This lets the coin-flip animation play.

-You can set if additionall coins should spwan.
+You can set if additionall coins should spawn.

 you can set the amount of additionall coins.